xiaohunying/notes/pages/aws-database.md

 - A role is used to manage replication when using PostgreSQL.
 - PostgreSQL allows you to create a Multi-AZ read replica instance.
 - PostgreSQL does not allow nested read replicas.

+### Amazon Aurora
+Aurora separate the compute layer (EC2) and storage layer from each other.
+It uses a **quorum and gossip protocol** baked within the storage layer to ensure that the data remains consistent.
+Aurora in general, regardless of the compute layer setup, always provides **6 way replicated storage across 3 AZs**.
+Aurora is only supported in regions that have 3 or more AZs.
+- Aurora provides both automatic and manual failover of the master either of which takes approximately 30 seconds to complete.
+- **Connection endpoint** load balancing is implemented internally using Route 53 DNS.
+Be careful in the client layer **not to cache** the connection endpoint lookups longer than their specified TTLs.
+There are 4 different connection endpoint types:
+  - Cluster endpoint
+    - The cluster endpoint points to the current master database instance. using the Cluster endpoint allows your application to perform read and writes against the master instance.
+  - Reader endpoint
+    - The reader endpoint load balancers connections across the read replica fleet within the cluster.
+  - Custom endpoint
+    - Cutom endpoint can be used to group instances based on instance size or maybe group them on a particular DB parameter group.
+You can then dedicate the custom endpoint for a specific role or task within your organisation.
+  - Instance endpoint
+    - An instance endpoint maps directly to a cluster instance.
+Each and every cluster instance has its own instance endpoint.
+You can use an instance endpoint when you want fine-grained control over which instance you need to service your requests.
+- Single master - Multiple Read Replicas
+  - Single master instance can be configured with up to 15 read replicas when using Aurora.
+  - This type of cluster supports being stopped and started manually in its entirety.
+When you stop and start a cluster, all underlying compute instances are either stopped or started.
+When stopped the cluster remains stopped for up to 7 days, after which it will automatically restart.
+  - Daily bakups are automatically performed with a default retention period of 1 day and for which can be adjusted up to a maximum retention period of 35 days.
+  - On-demand manual snapshots can be performed on the database at any time.
+The manual snapshots are stored indefinitely until you explicitly choose to delete them.
+Restores are performed into a new databse.
+- Multi-Master cluster:
+  - An Aurora multi master setup leverages 2 compute instances configured in active-active read write configuration.
+  - If an instance outage occurs in one AZ, all database writes can be redirected to the remaining active instance (all without the need to perform a failover).
+  - A maximum of 2 compute instances can be configured as masters in a multi-master cluster.
+  - You can not add read replicas to a multi master cluster.
+  - Incoming database connections to an Aurora multi master cluster are not load balanced by the service.
+Load balancing connection logic must be implemented and performed within the client.
+- Aurora Serverless
+  - An Aurora Serverless database is configured with a **single connection endpoint** which makes sense (given that it it designed to be serverless) this endpoint is obviously used for all read and writes.
+  - An option to consider is the **Web Service Data API feature** which is available only on Aurora Serverless databases.
+It makes implementing Lambda functions which need to perform data lookups and/or mutations within an Aurora serverless database a breeze.
+The AWS CLI has been updated to allow you to execute queries through it from the command line.
+  - Aurora Serverless performs a **continuous automatic backup** of the database with a default retention period of 1 day - which can be manually increased to a maximum retention period of 35 days.
+This style of backup gives you the capability of **restoring to a point in time** within the currently configured backup retention period.
+Restores are performed to a **new serverless database cluster**.

 <br />